 Access controls provide assurance that critical information systems' assets are physically safeguarded and logical access to sensitive applications, system utilities, and data are provided only when authorized and appropriate.
 Weaknesses in such controls can compromise the integrity of data and increase the risk that such data may be inappropriately accessed and/or disclosed as well as modified by unauthorized persons, which may affect the accuracy of the financial statements.
-Our testing identified control failures related to account management controls including access authorizations, recertification of access, and the timely removal of logical access after termination.
-We noted issues with segregation of duties, privileged access, the review of disability determination services user profile content, and the review of security violation reports and additional audit logs.
+Our testing identified control failures related to account management controls including access reviews and timely removal of logical access.
+We noted issues with segregation of duties, privileged access, the review of disability determination services inactive user accounts, and the review of security violation reports and additional audit logs.
 Further, we noted exceptions related to controls to prevent programmer access to the production environment.
-More specifically, SSA implemented a secondary user ID process to allow programmers access to production data through a highly monitored, time-limited process.
+More specifically, SSA implemented a secondary user identification process to allow programmers access to production data through a highly monitored, time-limited process.
 During testing, we determined this control was not operating effectively, as approvals and reviews of the access were not performed timely.
-Finally, we identified physical security control weaknesses that potentially allowed unauthorized individuals access to non-sensitive areas.
+Finally, we identified physical security control weaknesses that potentially allowed unauthorized individuals access to SSA facilities and sensitive areas.